30 Different Types of Espresso Drinks | (Must Try!)

 29- Marocchino

 Marocchino coffee is a chocolate lover’s dream come true.
-This chocolate and espresso blend creates an indulgent flavor that is both sweet and bitter at the same time.
+Chocolate and espresso blended with just a touch of milk make for a sweet and bitter indulgent taste.

 Marocchino